Jersey Shore Area School District: History

-Jersey Shore Area School District operates five schools: Avis Elementary School, Jersey Shore Elementary School, Salladasburg Elementary School, Jersey Shore Area Middle School (6-8), and Jersey Shore Area High School (9-12).
+The Jersey Shore Area School District operates five schools: Avis Elementary School, Jersey Shore Elementary School, Salladasburg Elementary School, Jersey Shore Area Middle School (6-8), and Jersey Shore Area High School (9-12).
 The district has a separate administration building.
 Nippenose Elementary School was closed in 2013 due to declining enrollment.
 No publicly funded technology and career school is available to students.

 The BLaST Intermediate Unit IU17 provides the district with a wide variety of services like specialized education for disabled students and hearing, background checks for employees, state mandated recognizing and reporting child abuse training, speech and visual disability services and criminal background check processing for prospective employees and professional development for staff and faculty.

 Closed schools

 Nippenose Valley Elementary School was located at 7190 South Route 44 Highway, Williamsport.
 The school was closed in June 2013 due to low enrollment.
 On closure, the school had an enrollment of just 195 pupils in grades kindergarten through 5th.
 In 2015, the school board sold the building at auction for $470,000.
-The Board insisted one term of the sale was that the building could never be used as an educational facility.
+The board insisted one term of the sale was that the building could never be used as an educational facility.